minute-tech/fire-react-base/README.md

 2. For now manually creating with button, so input theme details into the createCustomSite function in Admin Dashboard

-3. To update font, see App.css
+3. To update font, see `App.css` in src assets

+4. Add in icons to public
+- Use this site to generate icon from PNG file (https://favicon.io/), then add that 32x32, 192, and 512 icon files to the `public` folder in the project

 ### One Firebase project, multiple hosting URLs